-I thought I would take this opportunity to write about Pilates.
+I thought I would take this opportunity to write about pilates.
 Pilates is an exercise method designed to strengthen and restore the body to balance.
 It is based on an understanding of the body’s muscular and skeletal systems.

-While it can be done at home, taking a Pilates class is usually the best way of starting.
+While it can be done at home, taking a pilates class is usually the best way of starting.
 Classes focus on specific areas individually, whilst also using exercises to re-educate the whole body to restore it to optimum muscular and skeletal function.

 It is this approach that sets Pilates apart from many other forms of exercise.
-It is generally recommended by Osteopaths, Physiotherapists and General Practitioners and is one of the safest forms of exercise today.
-Like all exercise, Pilates helps us become more aware of our bodies, especially alignment and posture.
+It is generally recommended by osteopaths, physiotherapists and General Practitioners and is one of the safest forms of exercise today.
+Like all exercise, pilates helps us become more aware of our bodies, especially alignment and posture.

 It is particularly good for people who struggle with bad backs.
 Pilates can be beneficial for just about everyone, regardless of age and fitness level.
 Some say it can even be fun.